Orientation of good covers: Subfamilies of

-\item{\GCTO:} A 3-order on a good cover of pairwise intersecting sets in the plane, such that no three of them have a point in common, where each triple is oriented according to $\o~$ defined in Section \ref{sec:gc}.
+\item{\GCTO:} A 3-order realizable by a good cover of pairwise intersecting sets in the plane, such that no three of them have a point in common, where each triple is oriented according to $\o$ defined in Section \ref{sec:gc}.

 \item{\CTO:} Special case of \GCTO where each set is convex.
 (A family of such convex sets is called a holey family and studied in detail in \cite{C-3TO}.)

 \item{\TrTO:} Special case of \GCTO where each set is a topological tree.